pukkapies/urop2019/README.md

 ### Model and Configuration

-The model we used was designed by REFERENCE.
+The model we used was designed by (Pons, et al., 2018).
 See [here](https://github.com/jordipons/music-audio-tagging-at-scale-models) for more details.
-In our experiment, as mentioned above, we have followed REFERENCE and convert the audio files into **waveform** and **log mel-spectrogram** respectively for training.
-Since the model pipeline written by REFERENCE is only compatible with TensorFlow 1.x, we have rewritten the model with TensorFlow 2.0 syntax in `projectname.py`.
+In our experiment, as mentioned above, we have followed (Pons, et al., 2018) and convert the audio files into **waveform** and **log mel-spectrogram** respectively for training.
+Since the model pipeline written by (Pons, et al., 2018) is only compatible with TensorFlow 1.x, we have rewritten the model with TensorFlow 2.0 syntax in `projectname.py`.

 In brief, `projectname.py` contains a frontend for waveform and log mel-spectrogram respectively and a backend model.